gattigaga/heavy-notation/docs/how-to-run-locally.md

 - `dev:db-show`: Open the database viewer (Prisma Studio) in the browser.
 - `dev:db-migrate`: Apply the migrations to the local sqlite database.
 - `dev:db-reset`: Reset the local sqlite database.
+- `production:db-shell`: Connect to your database on Turso.